The Manufacturers Life Insurance Company Reduces Position in CIT Group Inc. (NYSE:CIT)

 The firm also recently declared a quarterly dividend, which was paid on Friday, February 19th.
 Stockholders of record on Friday, February 5th were issued a $0.35 dividend.
 The ex-dividend date of this dividend was Thursday, February 4th.
 This represents a $1.40 annualized dividend and a dividend yield of 2.67%.
 CIT Group’s dividend payout ratio is currently 27.67%.

-CIT has been the subject of a number of recent analyst reports.
-Wells Fargo & Company lifted their price target on shares of CIT Group from $24.00 to $38.00 and gave the stock an “equal weight” rating in a research note on Wednesday, January 27th.
-Citigroup lifted their price target on shares of CIT Group from $37.00 to $47.00 in a research note on Wednesday, February 17th.
+CIT has been the subject of several research reports.
+Wells Fargo & Company boosted their price objective on shares of CIT Group from $24.00 to $38.00 and gave the company an “equal weight” rating in a research report on Wednesday, January 27th.
+Citigroup boosted their price objective on shares of CIT Group from $37.00 to $47.00 in a research report on Wednesday, February 17th.
 One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and one has assigned a buy rating to the stock.
 CIT Group has an average rating of “Hold” and a consensus target price of $35.15.

-In other news, insider Steve Solk sold 11,000 shares of the business’s stock in a transaction dated Thursday, February 4th.
-The shares were sold at an average price of $41.23, for a total value of $453,530.00.
-Following the completion of the sale, the insider now owns 33,092 shares in the company, valued at approximately $1,364,383.16.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, EVP Wahida Plummer sold 5,000 shares of the business’s stock in a transaction dated Wednesday, February 24th.
+In other CIT Group news, insider Steve Solk sold 11,000 shares of the company’s stock in a transaction that occurred on Thursday, February 4th.
+The shares were sold at an average price of $41.23, for a total transaction of $453,530.00.
+Following the transaction, the insider now owns 33,092 shares in the company, valued at approximately $1,364,383.16.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Wahida Plummer sold 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 24th.
 The shares were sold at an average price of $48.60, for a total transaction of $243,000.00.
-Following the completion of the sale, the executive vice president now owns 26,593 shares of the company’s stock, valued at approximately $1,292,419.80.
+Following the transaction, the executive vice president now owns 26,593 shares in the company, valued at approximately $1,292,419.80.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 23,201 shares of company stock valued at $1,058,761.
-Company insiders own 0.65% of the company’s stock.
+In the last quarter, insiders have sold 23,201 shares of company stock valued at $1,058,761.
+0.65% of the stock is currently owned by company insiders.

 CIT Group Company Profile